North Carolina Wrongful Termination Laws

 Time Off Work

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In North Carolina, these rights include:

 - Jury duty.
 In North Carolina, employees are entitled to unpaid leave for jury duty.
-Employees may not be demoted based on their jury service.
+Employees may not be demoted or fired based on their jury service.
 Employers who fire or penalize employees for jury duty must reinstate the employee and pay reasonable damages.

 - Family and medical leave.
 North Carolina employees are protected by the federal Family Medical Leave Act (FMLA).
-This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
-Employees must be reinstated to the same position they previously held once their FMLA leave is over.
+The FMLA requires employers with 50 or more employees to provide eligible employees with up to 12 weeks off, unpaid, every year for a serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service.
+Employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
+Employees who take FMLA leave must be reinstated to the same position once their leave is over.
 To learn more, see Nolo’s FMLA page.